andrew/ultimate-awesome/README.md

 - [awesome-ai-image](https://github.com/xaramore/awesome-ai-image) - A curated list of awesome AI tools for image processing, editing, enhancement, and more.
 - [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
 - [awesome-recruitment-tests](https://github.com/zsoltime/awesome-recruitment-tests) - A curated list of awesome coding assignments and recruitment tests.
+- [Awesome-Efficient-CoT-Reasoning-Summary](https://github.com/zwxandy/Awesome-Efficient-CoT-Reasoning-Summary) - 🔥 How to efficiently and effectively compress the CoTs or directly generate concise CoTs during inference while maintaining the reasoning performance is an important topic!.
 - [awesome-human-visual-attention](https://github.com/aimagelab/awesome-human-visual-attention) - This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.
 - [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [awesome-llm-services](https://github.com/av/awesome-llm-services) - A list of self-hostable LLM services.
+- [awesome-btrfs](https://github.com/boredsquirrel/awesome-btrfs) - A list of tools for the BTRFS filesystem.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-testcontainers](https://github.com/collabnix/awesome-testcontainers) - A Curated List of Testcontainers Resources.
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).